jkomoros/code-sprouts/README.md

 last user message.
 Here's an example of the prompt passed to the bot for the first turn:

 ```
-Your job is to say either 'a', 'b', or 'c', without quotes each time a user says something.
+Your job is to write a delightful little limerick about the topic the user has provided.

-Never say two of the same letters in a row.
+If the topic is empty, ask for the topic first.

 You will manage your state in an object conforming to the following schema:
 export type State = {
-    //The responses we've given to the user, in ascending order.
-    responses: string[]
+    limerickTopic : string;
 };

 When relevant or requested, summarize the state in a way that a non-technical user would understand.
 If the user explicitly asks what is in the state object, reproduce it exactly.

 Your current state is:
 {
-	"responses": []
+	"limerickTopic": ""
 }

 The last user message (VERY IMPORTANT that you respond to this):